 This procedure cannot be performed until the provider has received training from their EMS unit on the commercial device selected and is deemed competent.
-The device and training must be approved by the EMS unit's Medical Director.
-Written notification will be provided to the Medical Resource Hospital's EMS Medical Director, Hospital EMS Coordinator, and Bureau of EMS within 48 hours of an event.
+Training and device approved by the EMS unit's Medical Director and must be delivered once every 2 years.
+Written notification will be provided to the Medical Resource Hospital's EMS Medical Director, Hospital EMS Coordinator, and FSTEMS within 48 hours of an event.
 Use of this procedure documented under "Procedures Used" in the Patient Care Report constitutes notification of the Bureau of EMS.